wbolster/plyvel/doc/index.rst

   Plyvel works with both Python 2 and Python 3, without any API differences.

-.. rubric:: Do you enjoy using Plyvel?
+.. note Do you like Plyvel?

 You should know that Plyvel is a hobby project, written and maintained by me, Wouter Bolsterlee, in my spare time.
 Please consider making a small donation_ to